senyosimpson/blog/content/posts/rust-error-handling.md

                                 ⋮ 9 frames hidden ⋮
 ```

-This is so cool.
+This is so cool!
 We get all the information we need with the full chain of errors.
 The error
-messages are also stellar, nice touch Jane!
+messages are also stellar, nice touch Jane :)

 We have the capacity to imagine a future with the most enjoyable and ergonomic error handling
 and informative, easily readable error reports.
 It's great to see there is active work on this